semiprime/pygenda/docs/known_issues.md

 * In Event dialog, Repeats tab, "Repeat until" label doesn't seem to align quite correctly with the field content.

+* In Event dialog, in Notes field, the scroll-bar does not go to the border: there is a 1-pixel gap.

 Testing
 -------